Delivering products in 30 to 60 days. Call now to place your order.

 Acousto-optic modulators employ acoustic waves in materials such as fused silica or TeO2 to create dynamic diffraction gratings.
 Our testing reveals diffraction efficiencies of 85% at 266nm wavelength with acoustic frequencies ranging from 80-120 MHz.
 These modulators feature aperture sizes of 2-4mm, supporting beam deflection angles up to 15 degrees with RF power requirements of 1-2W.

-Liquid Crystal Modulators
+Liquid Crystal Optical Modulators

-Liquid crystal modulators utilize specialized UV-transparent liquid crystal materials, including fluorinated compounds with transmission down to 260nm.
 We’ve documented switching speeds of 1-5 milliseconds with applied voltages of 5-10V.
 These modulators achieve contrast ratios of 1000:1 through dual-layer configurations, offering pixelated spatial light modulation with resolutions up to 1920×1080 pixels.

 Performance Characteristics and Metrics